 No matter what the specific yearly projections, the aging of the population and steadily heavier reliance on drug therapy will ensure a bright future for pharmacists.
 With an average annual income of $112,160, pharmacists are needed in retail chains, hospitals and clinical settings.
 And since hospitals and retail pharmacies are virtually everywhere where people live, a pharmacist can find work any where he or she chooses to live.

 The major that’s hot right now may not be the major that will be hot by the time you graduate.
 Look to the majors that have proven their worth over the long-run and the fields on this list certainly do that.
 Also, remember that it’s not always the degree that will provide the highest income that you should seek, but rather that one that offers the best mix of pay, opportunity, security, mobility and career flexibility.
-You can also find great jobs that do not require a college degree.
+You can also find great careers that you can enter without having a BA or BS degree.
 A major should serve you all throughout your career, and in order to do that, it will have to be one that will provide you with the flexibility to have the life you want have.

 Salary sources: BLS http://www.bls.gov/oes/current/oes_str